 WAG Celebrates Groundbreaking for Inuit Art Centre

 Winnipeg, Manitoba, May 25, 2018: After years of planning, the Winnipeg Art Gallery was thrilled to break ground this morning for the Inuit Art Centre, a new home for the largest public collection of contemporary Inuit art in the world.
-Set to open in 2020, Manitoba’s 150th birthday, the Centre will connect Canada’s North and South by sharing art and stories, and quadruple hands-on programming for students.
+Set to open in 2020, Manitoba’s 150th birthday, the Centre will connect Canada’s North and South by sharing art and stories, and quadruple hands-on programing for students.

 The WAG Inuit Art Centre will be a full sensory experience that brings people together through art in new and unexpected ways.
 By elevating art from object to experience, it will complement and augment what the 106-year Gallery delivers today.
 The Centre will inspire visitors with a stunning glass vault, state-of-the-art studios, virtual reality, and more.

 As Canada builds roads to reconciliation, the WAG Inuit Art Centre is a path to mutual understanding and respect.
 The Centre will be a new forum for international cultural dialogue, bringing Indigenous voices to the community, nation, and around the globe.

 A new exhibition marking this historic groundbreaking opens tonight at the WAG.
 SakKijâjuk: Art and Craft from Nunatsiavut features the breathtaking and long-hidden work of the contemporary Inuit artists and craftspeople of the Labrador Inuit.